 After years of operating and closing smaller movie houses, Atlas Cinemas built its first brand new multiplex in 1997.
 Seated in a new development in Mentor, Ohio, the first theatre named Atlas opened with 12 screens and modern amenities.
 Being built just before the stadium seating craze, the Atlas Diamond Centre 12 received a facelift and expansion in 2004 to become the Atlas Diamond Centre 16.
 The new auditoriums featured stadium seating, and all sound systems were upgraded to DTS.
 Just three years later, immediately following the Atlas Lakeshore 7, the Diamond Centre became the second all digital theatre in the Cleveland market.
 Then in 2009, Real D digital 3D was also added to the list of improvements.
 Today, the Atlas Cinemas Diamond Centre 16 boasts 3 Real D XL auditoriums.

 When a freestanding nine screen theatre became available in 2002 at the Great Lakes Mall in Mentor, Ohio, Atlas Cinemas was given the opportunity to expand its service to Lake County.
 Operated for just over a year, the theatre became inoperable and shut down.
 Very soon after, a project began to re-imagine the theatre.
 Originally a single screen theater that opened in 1968 and had undergone numerous reconfigurations and add-ons, the Great Lakes Cinema was in for its biggest change.
 In 2007, Atlas Great Lakes Stadium 16 opened at nearly twice the size, utilizing part of the original structure, but completely remodeling the interior.
 This "new" location had all stadium seating, all digital projection, birthday party room, and an updated look.
 In 2008, the Great Lakes location became the first theatre on the East Side of Cleveland to have Real D digital 3D.
 Between 2009 and 2012, three more Real D screens were added.
 In summer 2012, all Real D systems were upgraded to Real D XL, making 3D pictures brighter, crisper, and more dynamic.
+Spring 2016 marked another big change for this cinema.
+All sixteen auditoriums had the high back seats removed to make way for new luxury seating featuring stadium rockers and full recliners.
+Unmatched comfort became the focus of the movie experience.
 As the Atlas Great Lakes Stadium 16 continues to grow and change, it has become the premiere east side theatre to see a movie.

 In 2012, Atlas Cinemas was contacted about a ten screen theatre at the Eastgate shopping center in Mayfield Heights, Ohio.
 The theatre was a well conditioned location built in the late 1990's with a mix of auditorium styles in a unique location.
 As the need to convert to digital presentation has forced some locations throughout the country to close, Atlas Cinemas has been able to stay ahead of the trend.
 In August 2012, we welcomed the Atlas Cinemas Eastgate 10 to the Atlas Cinemas family with upgrades in the concession stand and installation of 2 Real D XL auditoriums.
 Within the first couple months full digital conversion of the projection booth was completed, boasting new Barco Digital projectors and greatly improving picture and sound.
 Since re-opening, the Eastgate location has hosted several important promotional screenings, films for the Cleveland Italian American Film Festival, and has become the Cleveland Area's Home for Bollywood films.
 Each week, we are committed to serving the community by offering movies that you can't see anywhere else!